-Having an easy to navigate and user-friendly layout helps guide residents through their specific care needs and living preferences, nurturing conversions in the process.
+Having an easy to navigate, user-friendly layout helps guide residents through care needs and living preferences, nurturing conversions in the process.
 Automation helps filter and place prospective residents appropriately where they fall in the decision-making process.

-1. Landing Pages – Your community should make its landing pages as de-cluttered and easy to understand as possible.
+1. Landing Pages – Your community should make its landing pages as easy to understand as possible.
 That’s not to say the page should be barren of creative elements or design.
 Err on the side of oversimplification.
-Your landing page’s content must answer the initial query or need of the prospective resident and adult-child influencer (ACI), while enticing the visitor to enter in contact information (name, email) to receive the full post.
+Your landing page’s copy must entice the visitor enough to enter in contact information (name, email, phone number, etc.) to obtain the requested information.

-After the prospective resident or ACI fills out the required fields, they should be sent to a confirmation or thank you page, so the user knows they have successfully completed the action.
+After the prospective resident or ACI fills out the required fields, they should be sent to a confirmation or thank you page, so the site visitor knows they have successfully completed the action.
 To make the most out of your landing pages, make them:

 - Designed with a path for conversion in mind

-- Continually test and optimize to engage better with your site visitors
+- Continually test and optimize landing pages to engage better with site visitors

 2. CTA’s – A Call-to-action, or CTA, is a clickable button or eye-catching icon that prompts a visitor to take a specific action and convert.
 Keep your CTAs simple, succinct and above the fold.
 Placing CTAs above the fold is one of the most common best practices (though there are exceptions to the rule) to follow, but here are other considerations to keep in mind: